 3. The applications are mostly horizontal.
 Right now, they’re designed to handle the bookkeeping needs of most small businesses, regardless of their industry.
-But most small businesses I know have more industry specific requirements and will not have their needs addressed with these services.
-I’m keeping my eye on some of the up and coming online products not reviewed, like Plex for manufacturers and ServiceMax for people in the service industry, as well as bigger players like Intacct and NetSuite.
-The author’s approach for this book was to focus only on applications for micro-business, small business and invoicing.
+But most small businesses I know have more industry-specific requirements and will not have their needs addressed with these services.
+I’m keeping my eye on some of the up-and-coming online products not reviewed, like Plex for manufacturers and ServiceMax for people in the service industry, as well as bigger players like Intacct and NetSuite.
+The author’s approach for this book was to focus only on applications for micro-business, small businesses, and invoicing.
 I’m not so sure they had much of a choice otherwise.
 There are few players on the market yet who do much else.

 4. Online applications are positioned for an online world.
 They are all geared towards the mobile user, with access from iPhones, iPads, and Android devices.
 They like to integrate with banks and online payment services.
 They are fighting with each other to partner with other online leaders like PayPal, Square, Bill.com, and DropBox.